r3ing/cuban-fardo-web/README.md

-# Cuban Fardo Express React Application
+# Qban Fardo Express React Application

 ## Overview

-Cuban Fardo Express is a React application designed to facilitate the process of sending packages to Cuba from Kentucky.
+Qban Fardo Express is a React application designed to facilitate the process of sending packages to Cuba from Kentucky.
 This application streamlines the package shipment process, providing users with a user-friendly interface to manage their shipments, track packages, and access essential information.

 ## Features